Barkhausen-Institut/hermespy/README.md

 [Quadriga channel model v2.1.30](https://quadriga-channel-model.de/) is supported by HermesPy.
-For it to be used, some preliminary steps need to be taken for it to be used.
+For it to be used, some preliminary steps need to be taken.
 It can be run with either Octave or matlab.
 For **octave**, under Windows, you need to set the environemnt variable that tells python where to find octave-cli executable by calling

 ```
 setx PATH "%PATH%;<path-to-octave-cli>